OnionIoT/Onion-Docs/Omega2/Projects/iot/gcal-alarm.md

 #### 4. Download the Project Code

 The code for the Calendar Alarm can be found in Onion's [iot-gcal-alarm repo](https://github.com/OnionIoT/iot-gcal-alarm) on Github.
-You can either use git to clone it to your Omega:
+You can use Git to clone it to your Omega:

 ```
 cd /root
 git clone https://github.com/OnionIoT/iot-gcal-alarm.git
 ```

-Or use wget to download the three files directly to your Omega
+Or use `wget` to download the three files directly to your Omega:

 ```
 cd /root
+mkdir iot-gcal-alarm
 wget https://raw.githubusercontent.com/OnionIoT/iot-gcal-alarm/master/iotGcalAlarm.py https://raw.githubusercontent.com/OnionIoT/iot-gcal-alarm/master/config.json https://raw.githubusercontent.com/OnionIoT/iot-gcal-alarm/master/config.json
 ```